Boston Lights: A Lantern Experience

 Shining a Light on Biodiversity

-Boston Lights shines a light on the importance of conserving the incredible biodiversity on our planet.
-Visitors to Boston Lights will have the opportunity to learn more about our commitment to conservation and ways that they can participate in wildlife and habitat preservation.
+Boston Lights illuminates the importance of conserving the incredible biodiversity on our planet.
+Guests will learn more about our commitment to conservation and ways to participate in wildlife and habitat preservation.
+Embracing sustainability, all our lanterns shine with energy-saving LED lights.

 Lantern Creation